Mr Nicolas Le Bigre

 Lockdown Lore Collection Project

-I have recently published on street art in relation to the disicplines of Ethnology and Folklore, examing in particular political examples from my own fieldwork in the streets of Glasgow, Edinburgh, and Aberdeen.
-I consider these examples – dealing with themes like the pandemic, Scottish independence, Black Lives Matter, transrights, anti-misogyny, gentrification – through the concepts of temporality, placement, and modification.
+I have published on graffiti/street art in relation to the disicplines of Ethnology and Folklore, examing in particular political examples from my own fieldwork in the streets of Glasgow, Edinburgh, and Aberdeen.
+I consider these examples – dealing with themes like the pandemic, Scottish independence, Black Lives Matter, transrights, anti-misogyny, gentrification – through the concepts of temporality, placement, and modification, and the ethnography of walking.

 Knowledge Exchange

-Folklore, as a discipline, emphasizes responsibility to contributors and community.
+Folklore, as a discipline, emphasises working in partnership with contributors and community.
 With that in mind, I have coordinated the Polish-Scottish Song Group at the Elphinstone Institute since the autumn of 2012.
 The group exists to promote the exchange of traditional Scottish and Polish culture through the sharing of song.
 The group has performed across Aberdeen and Aberdeenshire, and continues to grow every year.

-I also organise annual storytelling events, including the Aberdeen event in the Scottish International Storytelling Festival, sponsored by the Scottish Storytelling Centre.
-We have hosted storytellers from across Scotland, as well as Poland, Brazil, Pakistan, Brittany, and Canada.
+I also arrange monthly public storytelling events though the Aberdeen and Beyond Storytelling Festival, which I organise and host in partnership with the Grampian Association of Storytellers and the Scottish Storytelling Centre.
+We have hosted storytellers from across Scotland, as well as Ireland, Poland, Brazil, Pakistan, Brittany, Finland, Syria, and Canada.

 Supervision